andrewcho-dev/opsconductor-ng/.zencoder/rules/developer-guide-requirements.md

 ## 📞 Support

 If you have questions about:
-- **Utility modules** - Check the Developer Guide examples
+- **Utility modules** - Check the Developers Guide examples
 - **Error handling** - Use custom error classes as documented
 - **Patterns** - Follow notification service as reference
-- **Architecture** - Review the Developer Guide architecture section
+- **Architecture** - Review the Developers Guide architecture section
+- **Current status** - Check the Implementation Plan for latest updates

 ---

-**Remember**: The Developer Guide is your primary resource.
-Reading it thoroughly will save time and ensure your code follows OpsConductor standards.
+**Remember**: The Developers Guide and Implementation Plan are your primary resources.
+Reading them thoroughly will save time and ensure your code follows OpsConductor standards and aligns with the current project direction.